lareferencia/lareferencia-bot-blocker/README.md

 - ✅ Threat grouping by subnets (/24 for IPv4, /64 for IPv6)
 - ✅ Automated blocking of IPs/subnets through UFW rules with expiration
 - ✅ Whitelist of IPs/subnets that should never be blocked
-- ✅ Optimized processing of large logs in chunks
+- ✅ Optimized processing of large logs (reads backwards efficiently when time window is specified)
 - ✅ Multiple export formats (JSON, CSV, text)
 - ✅ Complete logging system
 - ✅ Modular and object-oriented structure